 Undergraduate Appeals and Complaints Policy

 The University prides itself on the high standards it sets in managing its admissions procedures, but we recognise that sometimes things can go wrong or misunderstandings occur.
+We encourage applicants to try to work with Admissions and our Academic Departments to resolve any issues informally where they can, but we appreciate this isnt always possible.
 We have therefore established an Admissions Appeals and Complaints Policy which applicants may use if they believe they have grounds for an appeal or complaint.

 - Admissions Appeals and Complaints Policy

 - Admissions complaint form